google/zetasql/docs/conversion_rules.md

 The table below summarizes all possible `CAST` and coercion possibilities for ZetaSQL data types.
-"Coercion To" applies to all *expressions* of a given data type (e.g. a column)
+"Coercion To" applies to all *expressions* of a given data type, (for example, a column), but literals and parameters can also be coerced.
-, but literals
-and parameters can also be coerced.
 See [Literal Coercion][con-rules-link-to-literal-coercion] and [Parameter Coercion][con-rules-link-to-parameter-coercion] for details.